RedisLabs/redislabs-docs/content/rc/security/multi-factor-authentication.md

 To further increase the security of the account, the account owner can [require MFA enforcement for all users](#enforcing).

+{{< note >}}
+Once you enable MFA, MFA will be required to access every account that belongs to you.
+Deactivating MFA enforcement on an account will not deactivate MFA enforcement for other users of that account that have defined a phone number.
+In order to deactivate MFA enforcement for other users, those users will each need to deactivate MFA enforcement for their own user accounts.
+{{< /note >}}

 ### Enabling MFA for a user account

 Each user can enable and configure MFA for their account.